bloominstituteoftechnology/Auth-Friends/README-CHECKLIST.md

       8. [] Use `redux-thunk` as a middleware inside of `src/index.js`.
 Be sure to pass it to `applyMiddleware()` then feed it into your createStore function.

       9. [] (Optional) include `redux-logger` to your middleware.
 You're going to have plenty of action creators that will consume our API so you'll get plenty of actions triggered.

+* [] write down each individual piece you need for each step in the flow:
+  * (ie step 3, build containers - import connect, write mapStateToProps function, import action creators and pass them to connect, etc. etc.) so that this process doesn't feel as overwhelming.

 ## Root Reducer and our State Tree